THSR 700T: Technical details

-The per capita energy consumption of a fully loaded 700T train is 16% of private cars and half of buses, carbon dioxide emissions are 11% and a fourth, respectively.
+The per capita energy consumption of a fully loaded 700T train is 16% of private cars and half of buses.
+Carbon dioxide emissions are 11% and a fourth, respectively.

 Operation

 As of May 2025, the THSR 700T trains ran without a serious accident.
 During the 2010 Kaohsiung earthquake on March 4, 2010, the wheels of one bogie of a train came off the rails during emergency braking, but there were no injuries and the train arrived at the next station after one hour of repairs.

 In November 2010, following complaints when waiting lines formed at the toilets, THSRC changed the gender assignment of the toilets in the 700T trains.
-In the original configuration, in each car with toilets, there was a men's toilet with urinal and two unisex toilets; one of the latter was reassigned as women's toilet.
+In the original configuration, in each car with toilets, there was a men's toilet with urinal and two unisex toilets; one of the latter was reassigned as a women's toilet.

+Formation

+Each trainset is formed of 12 cars; they are formed as below: